Medical Aid Chronic Condition Rip-Offs

 Or sometimes there are additional benefits you could get for your chronic condition but you can only get them if you register your condition.

-For example, recently LA Health medical scheme, which is administered by Discovery Health, rejected claims that a member with multiple sclerosis, a chronic PMB condition, submitted for the physiotherapy he needed.
+For example, recently LA Health medical scheme, which Discovery Health administers, rejected claims that a member with multiple sclerosis, a chronic PMB condition, submitted for physiotherapy.

 So check with your medical aid before doing anything